 We know there are other heating oil suppliers out there.
 But, we like to think there are none quite like us.
 This is because at our heart we’re a local, family-run business.
-Which means we care about the communities where we deliver and understand how important what we do is for households as well as...
+Which means we care about the communities where we deliver oil and understand how important what we do is for households as well...

-For over 85 years, we’ve been there for our customers and always aim to give a level of service that goes above and beyond the norm.
+For over 85 years, we’ve been there for our customers and always aim to give a level of service that goes above and beyond.
 You see, our aim is to not just meet your expectations, but surpass them.
 Not because we have to, but because we want to.

-As your local independent supplier, we deliver home heating oil, as well as agricultural and commercial oil.
+As your local independent domestic heating oil supplier, we deliver home heating oil, as well as agricultural and commercial oil.
 On time, every time and always with a smile.

 Carbon offset off grid

 We're proud to be the first UK supplier to offer carbon offsetting as part of our service.
-Available to all Premium Heating Oil customers, we'll help you to be greener by carbon offsetting your fuel every time we top up your tank
+Available to all Premium Heating Oil customers, we'll help you to be greener by carbon offsetting your heating oil every time we top up your tank

 There’s a choice of ways we can let you know about a forthcoming delivery of heating oil.
 We can do this by e-mail, send you an SMS text message or even give you a quick call – whichever one suits you best, the choice is yours.
 All you need to do is let us know so we can contact you in advance.

 We offer a choice of different ways to pay.
 You can choose whichever makes life easiest for you.